-More employers are conducting stay interviews in an effort to better understand the motivations, ambitions and general mindset of their valued employees.
-A stay interview is an occasion for a one-on-one conversation between a manager and employee designed to highlight any "risk factors" about the job that might lead him or her to contemplate leaving the company.
+Generally, employers conduct stay interviews as part of their efforts to better understand the motivations, ambitions, and mindset of their valued employees.
+A stay interview is an occasion for a one-on-one conversation between a manager and employee designed to highlight any "risk factors" about the job that might lead them to contemplate leaving the company.
 This conversation can encompass current working conditions as well as candid employee feedback about the company's culture and other conditions that either help or hinder job performance.

 Insights Into a Manager's Performance

 A conversation with an employee can uncover areas where managers or supervisors may have an opportunity to improve their own performance to better meet their employees' needs.
 It's commonly recognized that dissatisfaction with one's manager is a key reason employees leave a job.

 An ongoing series of stay interviews with different employees may turn up identifiable patterns worth exploring further.
 For example, if several employees complain independently about an inflexible or overly demanding work schedule, management may want to consider different scheduling or recruiting strategies.
 The same principle applies to any pattern of dissatisfaction revolving around compensation and benefits.
 The more you learn about what keeps valued employees happy, the more effective you can be at retaining them in the long run.

 The opportunity to offer feedback on their jobs can lead to greater employee engagement.
 Employees can feel that their opinion is valuable and gain a sense that their employer is listening to their concerns.
 For employers, stay interviews can serve as an opportunity to identify early warning signs of problems to address and resolve, thus improving an employee's attitude in the workplace.